Plot: The muppets spend Christmas at Fozzie’s mother’s house.

 Misty: “Well, no, not especially.”
 Misty has her dick-ish moments, but she is a nice person.
 The joke would work better if someone actually mean, like Jessie, said it.
 Also, considering her ego, why would she say she’s not kind?

 Melvin: “Such a beautiful girl.
 You’d help me out, wouldn’t you?
 I need your help so badly, and you’d be so perfect!”
-Creepy man calling a 10 year old girl ‘beautiful’.
+Creepy man calling a ten-year-old girl ‘such a beautiful girl’.
 This whole exchange is just wrong.

 Melvin: *creepy music* “Just listen….”